- Published: Apr 14, 2022

 - Sarah Berry is a Google Analytics-certified Web Marketing Consultant at WebFX.
 She’s written over 400 articles on digital marketing, covering topics like SEO, CRO, and Amazon.
 When she isn’t polishing her Time Magazine Person of the Year Award, she’s spending time with her flock of ducks.

 Did You Know?
-Google Analytics 4 is replacing Google Analytics on July 1, 2023.
+Google Analytics 4 has replaced Google Analytics on July 1, 2023.
 Learn how to get started with GA4 now!

 Smarter marketing is at your fingertips with the new Google Analytics, called Google Analytics 4 or GA4.

 What is Google Analytics 4?
-GA4 is a Google Analytics property that allows your business to track website and app analytics together, as well as adapt to evolving standards for using cookies to track user activity so that you can create a smarter, data-driven marketing strategy.
+GA4 is the new Google Analytics that allows your business to track website and app analytics together, as well as adapt to evolving standards for using cookies to track user activity so that you can create a smarter, data-driven marketing strategy.

 We have a short video about the basics if you’d prefer that format.